mlalias is a utility for redirecting and fowarding email at CSE.

 username must be a CSE username.

-To turn on moderation for an alias, run
+To turn on moderation for an alias and appoint someone as moderator, run

 mlalias aliasname -f moderated